PROM — The Peer Review Observatory Maastricht

-Peer reviews among states are increasingly widely used as an instrument of global governance: Think about the work of the OECD, about the United Nations’ Universal Periodic Review that seeks to change the observance of human rights for the better, or about variety of peer reviewing schemes in the European Union, called the Open Method of Coordination in EU-speak.
+Peer reviews among states are increasingly widely used as an instrument of global governance: Think about the work of the OECD, about the United Nations’ Universal Periodic Review, or about the variety of peer reviewing schemes in the European Union, called the Open Method of Coordination in EU jargon.

-Yet, while there are many peer reviews, some of them are taken more seriously than others.
-How can we explain this?
-How and why do some peer reviews among states acquire authority, while other peer reviewing schemes don’t?
+Yet, while there are many peer reviews, the results of some of them are taken more seriously by participants than others.
+How can this be explained?